CGAL/cgal/Maintenance/public_release/announcement/announcement.md

 The CGAL Open Source Project is pleased to announce the release 6.2 of CGAL, the Computational Geometry Algorithms Library.

-Besides fixes and general enhancement to existing packages, the following has changed since CGAL 6.1:
+Besides fixes and general enhancement to existing packages, the following has changed since [CGAL 6.1]:

 ### General Changes